Get to Know Us

 Brittni Stolp MS, CCC- Speech Language Pathologist

-I am a licensed speech language pathologist located in western WI (River Falls/ Hudson area).
+I am a licensed speech language pathologist located in western WI (River Falls).
 I graduated from University of North Dakota with an undergraduate degree in Communication Sciences & Disorders.
 From there, I went on to earn a master's degree from University of Wisconsin- River Falls in Speech/ Language Pathology.

 I am currently an Educational Speech Language Pathologist in the school setting; working with children ages 3-7; though I have experience with children ages 3- 21.
 Over the past several years I have experience working with a wide variety of disabilities in different settings.
 My passion is in working with early childhood/ elementary age kids during natural play opportunities.
 My favorite play based therapy to provide is articulation, language, fluency, and social skills.

-When I am not working I enjoy spending time with my husband, daughter, and puppy along with extended family and friends.
+When I am not working I enjoy spending time with my husband, two daughters, and puppy along with extended family and friends.
 I enjoy watching professional hockey, going to gymnastics with my daughter, anything comedy, and making memories with my family.
 My goal as a private speech/ language pathologist is to provide therapy targeting developmentally appropriate skills in children's natural environments such as: home, daycare, and out in the community.

 American Speech Language Hearing Association (ASHA)

 PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets)

 M Y A P P R O A C H

 There Are So Many Benefits To Providing Speech/ Language Therapy In A Child's Natural Environment Such As:

 Environment- Children are often most comfortable in settings where they are familiar with their surroundings; this enables children to focus their energy on learning new skills.